-The RHI Board of Directors approved a dividend policy of paying 35% of net income as dividends to shareholders.
+The RHI board of directors approved a dividend policy of paying 35% of net income as dividends to shareholders.
 An interim dividend of Pesos 0.12 (U.S. 0.275 cent) per share was declared, payable on 15 September 2014 to shareholders on record as of 22 August 2014.

 Revenues are expected to increase significantly over the previous year as carryover inventory of refined sugar helps to make up for lower production of refined sugar.
 Ethanol sales are seen rising even more strongly as a result of the first full-year contribution from the Roxol ethanol unit.
-Net profit is seen rising as a result of higher revenues, lower operating costs, higher contribution from the HPC, and lower interest costs.
+Net profit is seen rising as a result of higher revenues, lower operating and interest costs, and higher contribution from the HPC.